 Artists Valley is an incredibly beautiful, and extremely tranquil area, located near to Aberystwyth in Mid Wales.
 This serene and quiet location has been carved out of the Welsh Hills by the Cwm Einion, which flows down the majestic hillside slopes on its way into the River Dyfi.

-The valley is a deep, three mile long, wooded river gorge, replete with cascading waterfalls, lush vegetation, and a myriad streams and pools.
+The valley is a deep, three mile long, wooded river gorge, replete with cascading waterfalls, lush vegetation, and a myriad number of streams and pools.
 The sometimes steep, and often rocky sides of the valley, are richly forested with a mix of deeply-packed deciduous and coniferous trees, including oak, ash, alder and hazel.
 The sound of water is an omnipresent yet constantly changing sonic feature, the sounds varying from the subtle onomatopoeic gurgling of a mountain stream, bubbling out from the side of the hillside, to the full-throated roar of the fast moving waters of the river; Cwm Einion, as it makes its way down, along through the valley before flowing out into the Dyfi estuary.

 I was staying in a cottage at Blaeneinion, this is a very peaceful, secluded and inspiring seventy-five acre conservation project, that is located at the farthest end of the valley.
 The owners of the site; having already planted thirty-three thousand native broadleaf trees on their land over the past decade, can also be credited with taking the initial steps toward the reintroduction of the Eurasian beaver into Wales.
 This is an animal that although once widespread throughout the country’s waterways, composing a key part of the native ecosystem, were unfortunately hunted to extinction by the mid-part of the 16th-century.